TheTutorium/frontend/README.md

 5. Run the code:
     ```shell
     npm run dev
-6. Now you can access docs of the frontend from the following link:
+6. Now you can access UI of the frontend from the following link:
     `localhost:5173`